youssefamr50/task/README.md

 # Final Training

-application that display data from application
+application that display data from API

 ## Used programming language